 Ever have customers call or email your company to ask where their package is?
 With business SMS, your customers can receive order and delivery updates in real time.
-This options is ideal for e-commerce.
+This option is ideal for e-commerce.

 While all SMS texts should deliver value, they do not necessarily have to save customers money or time.
 You can also use SMS as an educational tool.
 Text customers a link to a whitepaper or an invitation to a webinar that will share industry knowledge.

 Stay in touch with your new contacts after an event.
-Send SMS texts afterward with a thank you message and special offer.
+Send SMS texts afterwards with a thank you message and special offer.
 If you use OnSpot Social for lead capture at events, you can also enable the auto-responder to send SMS messages with coupon codes as soon as someone enters their contact information.
 Your new customer will receive their discount right away—while still at your booth!
 This is a great way to monetize trade shows or other in-person events.